DMcAdams/CryptoSim/README.md

 ## Files

-run.bat - A simple bat file that starts the bot.
+./run.bat - A simple bat file that starts the bot.

-bot.js - The starting point for the bot.
+./bot.js - The starting point for the bot.
 Handles Discord authentication and then moves everything over to the CryptoSim module.

 auth.json - holds the bot's TOP SECERET token.
 Not included, will add a dummy one later.